 Treats and Eats

-Savor creative pizzas, coffees, beers inside or out at The Thirsty Goat.
+Savor creative pizzas, coffees, and beers inside or out at The Thirsty Goat.
 Photo: j2 Photographs

 The outskirts of Clarksville offer plenty of lip-smacking goodness to send you on your way.
 Craft beer lovers and coffee drinkers come together to find satisfaction at the Thirsty Goat.
 No matter if you like your drinks spiked, caffeine-charged, or just pleasantly bubbly, there’s a handcrafted beverage waiting for you.
 While you’re there, be sure to order a pizza to accompany the perfect sip.
 Grab the Oh You Fancy with fresh mozz, sundried tomato, crushed red pepper, and fresh basil.